Controversies related to ME/CFS: Harassment of researchers

 Researchers have complained of receiving harassment and abuse from ME/CFS patients & activists when working on ME/CFS.
 While the abuse is primarily directed at researchers looking into psychological aspects of ME/CFS, it has also affected scientists investigating biological mechanisms, such as Myra McClure, who received a "staggeringly shocking" torrent of abuse from patients who believed she had a vested interest in not finding the virus.
 McClure says that she will not be pursuing any more research into ME/CFS.

-In 2012, several UK researchers involved in the PACE trial, who adopted the then common psychosocial perspective, reported to the press that they had been verbally abused by patients, and one reported receiving death threats.
+In 2012, several UK researchers involved in the PACE trial, who adopted the psychosocial perspective, reported to the press that they had been verbally abused by patients, and one reported receiving death threats.
 A tribunal judge investigated the claims of harassment in relation to the PACE trial.
 They ruled that the claims of harassment had been "wildly exaggerated by the trial authors and their expert witnesses".
 Blease and Geragty found "no compelling evidence" the vast majority of ME/CFS patients or their advocacy organizations had adopted "militant political policies or behaviours", and reported ME/CFS activists used public discourse and scientific publications analogous to 1980s "AIDS" activists.
-They concluded the medical establishment's negative perceptions of persons with ME/CFS, and indifference to patient's opinions conceptualized the ME/CFS community's discontent.
+They concluded the medical establishment's negative perception of persons with ME/CFS and indifference to patients' opinions provided a better explanation for the ME/CFS community's discontent.